Alameda Hospital is Nationally Recognized for Providing High-Quality Stroke Care

 The American Heart Association presented Alameda Hospital with the Get With The Guidelines-Stroke Gold Plus award for its dedication to ensuring all stroke patients have access to best practices and life-saving care.

-ALAMEDA, Calif., June 14, 2022 /PRNewswire/ -- Alameda Health System's Alameda Hospital has received the American Heart Association's Gold Plus Get With The Guidelines® stroke quality achievement award for its commitment to ensuring stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines, ultimately leading to more lives saved and reduced disability.
+ALAMEDA, Calif., June 14, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Alameda Health System's Alameda Hospital has received the American Heart Association's Gold Plus Get With The Guidelines® stroke quality achievement award for its commitment to ensuring stroke patients receive the most appropriate treatment according to nationally recognized, research-based guidelines, ultimately leading to more lives saved and reduced disability.

 Stroke is the number five cause of death and a leading cause of disability in the United States.
 Strokes occur when a blood vessel that carries oxygen and nutrients to the brain is blocked by a clot or bursts.
 When that happens, part of the brain cannot get the blood and oxygen it needs and brain cells die.
 Early stroke detection and treatment are key to improving survival, minimizing disability and accelerating recovery times.